+The top HBCU Nursing colleges and schools offer traditional and online programs for undergraduate and graduate nursing degrees.
 While much has been made of the struggles of HBCUs in the 21st century, they remain places where black students can thrive – especially in STEM and health sciences, where African-American students often feel left out at predominantly white institutions.
-For many African-American students today, choosing an HBCU nursing school encourages black nurses and gives them the support they need to progress in their career.
-The nursing field is one that is growing in diversity, which includes the number of African-American nurses, and the correct environment is needed in order to thrive academically.
+For many African-American students today, choosing an HBCU nursing school encourages black nurses and gives them the support they need to progress in their careers.
+The nursing field is one that is growing in diversity which includes the number of African-American nurses, and the correct environment is needed in order to thrive academically.
 These students find a connection at these institutions that give them the encouragement they need.

 There are more than 100 HBCUs today, but HBCUs with nursing programs are somewhat rare.
 That’s why HBCU nursing colleges are so important.
-HBCU nursing gives black nurses a home – whether they are young people just starting out, or experienced nurses working to enhance their career with a BSN, and MSN, or even a DNP or PhD.
+HBCU nursing gives black nurses of all ages a home.
+They provide programs for young people just starting out, or experienced nurses working to enhance their career with a BSN, MSN, or even a DNP or PhD.
 With research and outreach focused on the needs of minorities, black students can find their career and their calling in nursing as an HBCU nursing school.

 How We Ranked the Best HBCU Nursing Colleges